Maneuvering Characteristics Augmentation System: Safety engineering and human factors

 As with any other equipment on board an aircraft, the FAA approves a functional "development assurance level" corresponding to the consequences of a failure, using the SAE International standards ARP4754 and ARP4761.
 MCAS was designated a "hazardous failure" system.
 This classification corresponds to failures causing "a large reduction in safety margins" or "serious or fatal injury to a relatively small number of the occupants", but nothing "catastrophic".

-The MCAS was designed with the assumption, approved by FAA, that pilots would react to an unexpected activation within three seconds.
+The MCAS was designed with the assumption, approved by the FAA, that pilots would react to an unexpected activation within three seconds.